maxvfischer/DIY-CNC-machine/README.md

 ![attach_fans_led_9](./images/build/frame/attach_fans_led_9_1.jpg)

 The loose wires of the two fans and the LED were stripped and twisted together, black together and red together.
-Then all three black wires were attached into the same ring terminal and all three red wires were attached into the same ring terminal.
+Then all three black wires were attached into the same M3 ring terminal (**E23**) and all three red wires were attached into the same M3 ring terminal (**E23**).

 ![attach_fans_led_10](./images/build/frame/attach_fans_led_10.jpg)